SWG-Source/src/README.md

-This branch is to be used with profiles generated with clang and the cmake-profile branch.
+This branch is to be used with profiles generated with clang and the clang-profile branch.
 The profile branch includes changes to cause the applications to exit(0), which causes the clang profiler to flush it's stats to the profile files.

 Prebuilt profilers for some (maybe all later) applications are included but as the code changes this may change.